 Similarly, superscripts are attached not just to the preceding character, but to the full expression constituting their base.
-This structure allows for better-quality rendering of mathematics, especially when details of the rendering environment
+This structure allows for better-quality rendering of mathematics, especially when details of the rendering environment such as display widths are not known to the document author; it also greatly eases automatic interpretation of the mathematical structures being represented.

 Certain MathML characters are used to name operators or identifiers that in traditional notation render the same as other symbols, such as d, e, or i, or operators that usually render invisibly, such as , , or .
 These are distinct notational symbols or objects, as evidenced by their distinct spoken renderings and in some cases by their effects on linebreaking and spacing in visual rendering, and as such should be represented by the appropriate specific entity references.
-For example, the expression represented visually as 'f(x)' would usually be spoken in English as 'f of x' rather than just 'f x'; this is expressible in MathML by the use of the  operator after the 'f', which (in this case) can be aurally rendered as 'of'.
+For example, the expression represented visually as 'f(x)' would usually be spoken in English as 'f of x' rather than just 'f(x)'; this is expressible in MathML by the use of the  operator after the 'f', which (in this case) can be aurally rendered as 'of'.